rust-lang/rfcs/text/0000-deprecate-authors-field.md

 `cargo init` will stop pre-populating the field when running the command, and it will not include the field at all in the default `Cargo.toml`.
-Crate authors will still be able to manually include the field before publishing if they so choose, even though Cargo will warn when trying to publish those crates.
+Crate authors will still be able to manually include the field before publishing if they so choose.
+Eventually Cargo will warn when publishing crates with the field set.

 Crates that currently rely on the field being present (for example by reading the `CARGO_PKG_AUTHORS` environment variable) will have to handle the field